Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

     observer ray with the unit sphere for on-disk differential rotation, and otherwise samples the source-image WCS directly from the same helioprojective angles
+  - Java and GLSL compute that observer ray with the direct sign-preserving trig form, equivalent to the old normalized `tan(Tx), tan(Ty) / cos(Tx), -1` vector but without the tangent/divide/normalize path
   - Java overlay emission clips to the visible hemisphere and does not wrap horizontally
 - `Latitudinal` uses `x = longitude`, `y = latitude`.